 (k) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party.

-(l) Taxes    Notwithstanding anything to the contrary contained in this Agreement, Party A shall be entitled, to the extent it is required to do so by law, to deduct or withhold any Tax imposed by the United States of America from interest, fees or other amounts payable under the Agreement for the account of Party B (without the payment by Party A of increased amounts to Party B on account of such Tax) except if Party B has on file with Party A for the applicable year, the forms, document or certificates identified in Section 3(a) of this Agreement for the applicable year to the extent deduction or withholding of such Tax is not required as a result of the filing of such forms, document or certificates.
+(l) Taxes.
+Notwithstanding anything to the contrary contained in this Agreement, Party A shall be entitled, to the extent it is required to do so by law, to deduct or withhold any Tax imposed by the United States of America from interest, fees or other amounts payable under the Agreement for the account of Party B (without the payment by Party A of increased amounts to Party B on account of such Tax) except if Party B has on file with Party A for the applicable year, the forms, document or certificates identified in Section 3(a) of this Agreement for the applicable year to the extent deduction or withholding of such Tax is not required as a result of the filing of such forms, document or certificates.

 (m) Application of Uniform Commercial Code.
 The parties agree that to the fullest extent permitted by applicable law, Section 2-609 of the New York Uniform Commercial Code and any equivalent rights existing at common law shall not apply to this Agreement or any Transaction.